Welcome to Human Scabies Information

-You may have hear about human scabies recently from your kids school, or on your local TV news.
-That's because there appears to be a serious epidemic of human scabies happening in various school systems around the nation, especially in lower grades of elementary schools.
+. . .
+You may have hear about human scabies and bed bugs from your kids school, or on your local TV-news.
+That's because there appears to be a serious epidemic of human scabies and bed bugs happening in school systems around the nation, especially lower grades of elementary schools.
 Your children's teacher may be sending your kid home with notes regarding some kids in-fact having scabies so be on the alert for the notes and human scabies on your children too, since scabies are contagious as far as scabie mites spreading from child to child.

 Scabies is an infestation of the skin by the human itch mite (Sarcoptes scabiei var. hominis).
 The microscopic human scabies mite burrows into the upper layer of the skin where it lives and lays its eggs.
 The most common symptoms of scabies are intense itching and a pimple-like skin rash.
 The scabies mite usually is spread by direct, prolonged, skin-to-skin contact with a person who has scabies.